abhisheksaxena7/Salesforce-Code-Analyzer-for-Copado/README.md

 - Fixed major bugs in diff calculation logic.

 ## Migration Guide
-- If you're upgrading from 2.x of Code Analyzer for Copado to version to 3.x version, then there are certain changes you'll need to do.
+- If you're upgrading from version 2.x of Code Analyzer for Copado to version 3.x, you'll need to make some changes.

-- The new 5.x version relies on some new capabalities by the Copado Deployer and Quality tools package, hence minimum requirements have changed.
-Please upgrade those packages to the required version as listed in the [Pre-requisites](#pre-requisites) section.
+- The new 5.x version relies on new capabilities in the Copado Deployer and Quality Tools packages; hence, minimum requirements have changed.
+Please upgrade those packages to the required versions as listed in the [Pre-Requisites](#pre-requisites) section.

 - After upgrading, navigate to the “Copado Extensions” tab, select “CopadoSFDXAnalyzer” and press the button “Generate Extension Records”.

-- After Generating the new records, go to "Functions > Run SFDX Code Analyzer QIF > Configuration sub-tab", and if the Callback Type is set to Apex, set it to 'None'.
+- After generating the new records, go to "Functions > Run SFDX Code Analyzer QIF > Configuration sub-tab", and if the Callback Type is set to Apex, set it to 'None'.

-- You likely are using the legacy Quality Gate Rules.
-Delete the older Quality Gate Rules, and Quality Gate Rule Conditions by going to the Quality Gates tab, and searching for the SFDX Scanner Quality Gates you had created.
-There should likely be *two*, one for DFA, and one for other engines.
-So repeat this step for the other Quality Gate Rule as well.
+- You're likely using the legacy Quality Gate Rules.
+Delete the older Quality Gate Rules and Quality Gate Rule Conditions by going to the Quality Gates tab and searching for the SFDX Scanner Quality Gates you created.
+There will likely be two—one for DFA and one for other engines.
+Repeat this step for the other Quality Gate Rule as well.

   ![Legacy QGR](./images/legacy-quality-gate-rule.png)

 ### Delete DFA related metadata
-DFA analysis using the `SFGE` engine, is now part of the main quality gate, hence we need to delete the older references.
+DFA analysis using the `SFGE` engine is now part of the main quality gate; hence, we need to delete the older references.
 - Go to App Launcher --> Functions --> Run SFDX Code Analyzer DFA QIF --> Delete.

-- Go to App Launcher --> Job Templates --> Run SFDX Codeanalyzer DFA QIF --> Switch to steps sub tab --> Delete all the steps one by one --> Finally delete the Job Template.
+- Go to App Launcher --> Job Templates --> Run SFDX Code Analyzer DFA QIF --> Switch to the Steps sub-tab --> Delete all the steps one by one --> Finally, delete the Job Template.

 - Go to App Launcher --> Extension Configuration --> SFDX Scanner Config DFA --> Deactivate --> Delete

-- Go to setup --> Picklist Value Sets --> Copado Test Tool --> Delete `sfdx-scanner-dfa` value --> Replace with blank.
+- Go to Setup --> Picklist Value Sets --> Copado Test Tool --> Delete the `sfdx-scanner-dfa` value --> Replace with blank.

-- Go to setup --> Object Manager --> Extension Configuration --> Field: Extension Tool --> Delete `sfdx-scanner-dfa` value --> Replace with blank.
+- Go to Setup --> Object Manager --> Extension Configuration --> Field: Extension Tool --> Delete the `sfdx-scanner-dfa` value --> Replace with blank.

-- Once all of this is deleted, go back to create [new Quality Gates](#create-the-quality-gate) section and continue.
+- Once all of this is deleted, go back to the [Create the Quality Gate](#create-the-quality-gate) section and continue.